bb-pro/bb-pro/README.md

 </div>

 ### About me
-- 🧠 I'm currently learning Swift, specifically UIKit, SwiftUI
+- 🧠 I'm currently learning IOS Development
-- 📖 I’m currently learning English
-- 👨🏻‍💻 I like to write code
+-👨🏻‍🎓 BS at Yamanashi Gakuin University 2020-2022

 <!--
-**SoloNineZero/SoloNineZero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**bb-pro/bb-pro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: